 As parents we are imperfect.
 We make mistakes, we get tired, overwhelmed, stressed and worried.
 No-one has, and no-one can offer, a childhood of purely secure attachment, so if you find yourself starting to feel guilty or inadequate as a parent whilst reading this, please don’t!
 We are all doing the best we can whilst doing the most important, and toughest, job on the planet.

 A secure attachment is formed when a child has experienced mostly consistent attention to their needs, physically and emotionally.
 If your primary caretaker made you feel safe and understood, responded to your cries and accurately interpret your needs, then you likely developed a successful, secure attachment.

 In the experiments Bowlby conducted, a mother and a child were put in a room together.
 Mum would then tell the child she was leaving and would be right back.
 The reaction of the child gave a very clear indication of the attachment type.
 In a securely attached child, he or she is happy to explore around with mum close by, and when reunited with her after a short absence, is happy to see her or feels comforted quickly if her absence was upsetting.
 Mum is emotionally attuning to the child so that the child can learn to self-soothe when feeling stressed.
-Secure attachment can be summed up as follows:
+Secure attachment can be summed up as following:

 Avoidant attachment can occur when a child does not consistently receive the care and attention that they need to develop a healthy relationship with their caregiver.
 This may cause a child to hide their feelings and become emotionally distant from their caregiver.

 In the experiments Bowlby conducted, after a brief separation from mum, the avoidant child didn’t seek contact with her when reunited and may not even acknowledge her presence back in the room.
 This indicated mother’s lack of contact and inconsistency in meeting her child’s needs.
 The avoidantly attached child learns not to approach or seek comfort when distressed, because they have consistently